Your Name in Ink

 We are committed to printing and publishing stories and poems that impact the world in positive, transformational ways—works we’d be excited to share with the full age range of youth writers we serve.
 We do not print or publish work that promotes violence, cruelty, prejudice, reckless behavior, or any work containing sexual content.

 What does the revision process look like?

-Revision is handled in four steps, so you can focus on important aspects of your novel: plot, character, setting, and word-choice.
+Revision is handled in four steps, so you can focus on important aspects of your novel: plot, character, setting, and then a final run-through with the copyeditor focusing on fine-tune details.
 In each step, you will receive an editorial letter and will meet with your mentor to discuss your revision approach.